 I will attach my super easy Baklava recipe in the download so you can delight your guests with this heavenly recipe.

-Next stop is a bedroom ready for guests:
+Next stop is a bedroom ready for Christmas guests:

-The third stop is gift wrapping with custom tags:
+The third stop is Farmhouse Christmas gift wrapping with custom tags:

 I used a vintage rolling basket to hold some of the gifts to add a little fun to our holiday decor.

-I try to wrap every gift different, so I made these tags to coordinate with this year’s theme.
+I try to wrap every gift differently, so I made these tags to coordinate with this year’s theme.
 My custom tags are available for download from the form below.

 Plaids are a celebration of our Scottish heritage.

-The fourth stop on the holiday home tour is the holiday bar cart:
+The fourth stop on the Christmas holiday home tour is the Christmas bar cart:

 The footed dish that I used to hold garnishes is a part of a Scottish antique dresser set.